KaanOzen-mF/JS-Api-Projects/colorSchemeGenerator/Readme.md

 # Color Scheme Generator

 A simple color scheme generator that allows you to search, discover, test and create beautiful color palettes for your projects.
-It uses an API called The Color API and it's been made as Solo project on Frontend Career Path.
+It uses an API called The Color API.
 Based on user inputs, Color API will generate a color scheme for the user.

 ## TABLE OF CONTENTS